afnandamra/city_explorer_api/README.md

 Actual time needed to complete: 1 hour

 ## Credits and Collaborations
-- Collaborated with Lina Al-Mashaikh on the weather handling function
+- Pair programming with Lina Al-Mashaikh in lab 07.